wp-plugins/schedule-posts-calendar/readme.txt

 7. The schedule mode in the posts/pages list.

 == Changelog ==
+= 3.4 =
+* Bug fix on the quick edit theme selection code.

 = 3.3 =
 * Bug fix on the theme selection code, thanks JochenT.
 * Code update to resolve depricated use of role/responsibilities when adding the admin page, thanks JochenT.